MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-program-emulator/includes/02-programming-options.md

 ## Introduction to CP/M

-For more information about CP/M, see [CP/M Wikipedia article](https://en.wikipedia.org/wiki/CP/M?azure-portal=true).
+For more information about CP/M, see the [CP/M Wikipedia article](https://en.wikipedia.org/wiki/CP/M?azure-portal=true).

 CP/M originally stood for Control Program/Monitor.
 Later, CP/M became known as Control Program for Microcomputers.
 It was a mass-market operating system created in 1974 for Intel 8080/85-based microcomputers by Gary Kildall of Digital Research, Inc.